jadinV/csci2041/Hwk_05/warmup.md

 `prod (app [] l2)`

-- by def of app
+- by definition of app

 `= prod l2`